Jean28518/jeans_teleportation/README.md

 This Mod brings an advanced teleporting technologies to your server.
 Such as tp requests to other players, and paying for teleportation.

 This mod does NOT overwrite any common commands as `/spawn`, `/home`, or `/teleport`.
-It is designed for players ingame and not for admins.
 Additionaly this mod is desingned for paying for teleportation with ingame currency.
 But this feature can be disabled.

 ## Features:
 - Teleporting to other players, specific positions, self set homes, or global defined telportation points automaticly in one single command